Ré Soupault: Later life

 Having returned to Paris in 1955, she began to work as a translator and in 1948, she was commissioned by the German publisher Büchergilde Gutenberg to translate the diaries of the French author Romain Rolland.
 Further, she translated the collected works of Comte de Lautrémont.
 She stayed in contact with Phillipp Soupault, with whom she jointly produced a film about painter Wassily Kandinsky in 1967.
 In 1973, Phillippe and Ré decided to live together again.
 This time, each in their own apartment, but in the same house.
 Phillippe Soupault died in 1990.

+Legacy

+The German publisher Manfred Metzner, a friend and the executor of Ré Soupault's will, initiated the artist's late discovery by publishing several books in German about her work as a photographer, translator and essayist.

+In 2007, the Gropius Bau in Berlin dedicated the first retrospective of her photographic work to Ré Soupault.
+In 2011, the Kunsthalle Mannheim presented her life's work as a fashion designer and filmmaker, photographer, essayist and translator in an exhibition titled "Ré Soupault.
+Artist at the Centre of the Avant-garde."
+In addition to her own photographic works, a photo series by Man Ray was shown, in which he portrayed Soupault and her fashion creations.